jpowerwa/animalia/README.md

  "fact": "the otter lives in rivers"
 }`

-If the API cannot find information that is related to the query, it will still return a 200 status code and a slighlty different JSON  body:
+If the API cannot find information that is related to the query, it will return a 404 status code and a slighlty different JSON  body:

 `{
  "message": "I can't answer your question."